 Recognize strengths and weaknesses

 Become self-aware of your professional strengths and weaknesses.
-For more challenging areas, I tap into our team or extended network.
+For more challenging areas, I tap into our virtual team or extended network.

 Delegating tasks that would otherwise distract me from what I’m most productive at has been incredibly impactful in the long term.